-Transform your social media profile into a sales catalog with GoDaddy's Show in Bio tool
+Transform Your Social Media Profile into a Sales Catalog with GoDaddy's Show in Bio Tool

-Dubai, UAE - How a small business presents and sells its offerings can be the difference between success and failure.
-GoDaddy has launched Show in Bio to help small businesses increase sales and stand out on social media.
+How a small business presents and sells its offerings can be the difference between success and failure.
+GoDaddy (www.GoDaddy.com) has launched Show in Bio (https://apo-opa.co/4crqmoj) to help small businesses increase sales and stand out on social media.

-This affordable tool offers flexibility for small business owners not yet ready to build a website, enabling them to showcase their products or services on social media profiles and interact with customers through channels like WhatsApp to close sales.
-Using artificial intelligence (AI) to quickly draft product information, such as name, description, and price, to create a personalized one-page sales catalogue in minutes, no technical skills are required to utilize the tool.
+This affordable tool offers flexibility for small business owners not yet ready to build a website, enabling them to showcase their products or services on social media channels, including Instagram, TikTok, Facebook, X, Pinterest and LinkedIn, and interact with customers through channels like WhatsApp to close sales.
+Using artificial intelligence (AI) to quickly draft product information, such as name, description, and price, and create a personalized one-page sales catalogue in minutes, no technical skills are required to use the tool.

-“We’re supporting entrepreneurs to start their online business wherever it makes the most sense for them – including on social media,” said Selina Bieber, Vice President of International Markets at GoDaddy.
-“The rise of social media in the last 20-plus years has captured a significant share of internet activity, but it hasn’t diminished the need for businesses to have their own brand and their own identity," added Bieber.

-“ 'Show in Bio' is an enhanced link in bio solution built to support small businesses run on social media, directly addressing challenges such as driving traffic, lack of technical skills and setting up a website while simplifying social selling.”

 Entrepreneurs who run their business on social media are more confident using AI

-Research from GoDaddy’s 2025 Global Entrepreneurship Survey found over one in five (22%) of small business owners in MENA primarily run their business on social media.
+Research from GoDaddy’s 2025 Global Entrepreneurship Survey found over one in four (28%) of small business owners globally primarily run their business on social media.
 This shift in small business ownership to social-first entrepreneurs heightens the importance of how a small business sells online.

-GoDaddy’s research has found these social-first entrepreneurs are young, optimistic about business performance and confident in their ability to leverage AI for their business.
+GoDaddy’s research has found these social-first entrepreneurs are younger, more optimistic about business performance and more confident in their ability to leverage AI for their business.
 This trend reveals not only the growth potential of social-first businesses, but also how technology – specifically AI – is a key enabler to innovate, scale and thrive.

 Start a business on social media with low spend and without the need to build a website